Thesola10/tobecont/README.md

 ## Build:

-Building does not yet work on Windows due to issues with `objcopy` linking.
-However, cross-compiling from Linux to Windows does work.

 The provided Makefile supports a couple extra options which should help target other platforms:

- - The usual `CC`, as well as `OBJCOPY` to specify a cross-compiler.
-You shouldn't need to redefine them in cross-compiler toolchains.
+ - The usual `CC` and `LD` to specify a cross-compiler.
+You shouldn't need to redefine them.
  - Like in the Linux kernel, `O` designates an alternate output directory.
- - `OBJFMT` specifies the target object format to be produced by `objcopy`.
  - `BACKEND` selects a specific method to take a screenshot.
 Individual backends can be found as subdirectories of `src`.